r-lib/vctrs/tests/testthat/_snaps/match.md

     Output
       <error/vctrs_error_matches_relationship_many_to_one>
       Error in `vec_locate_matches()`:
       !
-Each element can match at most 1 observation. x The element at location 2 has multiple matches.
+Each value of `needles` can match at most 1 value from `haystack`. x Location 2 of `needles` matches multiple values.

 # `relationship` handles warn-many-to-many case